Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

-\begin{proof} We essentially follow the proof of Lemma 3.4 of \cite{FUY}, but make it more precise.
+We essentially follow the proof of Lemma 3.4 of \cite{FUY}, but make it finer.
 Denote the first and second terms in the expectation $E^{f_t}[\cdots]$ by $I^N_1 = I^N_1(t,\eta)$ and $ I^N_2 = I^N_2(t,\eta)$, respectively.
 Then, similar to the proof of Lemma 3.4 of \cite{FUY} (but, with the $-$ sign), we have the decomposition of $I_1^N$:

 where

 and

 However, $J_-^N$ can be rewritten as